Aarhus University Seal

 A design study, summarized in a 5-page report.

-For those that would like a course certificate (and the 3 ECTS), please send your abstract and report to Nicolas Volet by email before the above deadlines.
+For those that would like a course certificate (and the 3 ECTS), please send your abstract and report to Nick Volet by email before the above deadlines.

 Registration

-For registration and inquiries, please send an email to Nicolas Volet.
+For registration and inquiries, please send an email to Nick Volet.

 Storage